ObolNetwork/obol-docs/docs/gov/governance/incentives.md

 ## Is existing stake eligible?

-Stake deposited after January 13th will accrue incentives.
+All stake deposited after January 13th, 2025 is eligible to accrue incentives, once the program starts on February 24th, 2025.
 The exception is stake deposited directly on DVs, outside of staking protocols (via our DV Launchpad, for example).
 Such stake is eligible regardless of when it was deposited.

 ## How much OBOL will I receive per ETH staked on DVs?